-For MSG/SEVIRI, data will be archived in both level 1.0 and 1.5 format, together with all the information needed to regenerate the level 1.5 in case major improvements in the pre-processing algorithm occur.
-It is however not foreseen to archive information on algorithm version number that has been used to produce these data.
+For MSG/SEVIRI, data will be archived in both level 1.0 and 1.5 format, together with all the information needed to regenerate the level 1.5 in case major improvements in the preprocessing algorithm occur.
+However, further improvements are required, which enable a tracking of the algorithm version that has been used to generate the data.